utkarsh-ankit/utkarsh-ankit.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About utk"
 ---

 I work on breaking down complex AI algorithms into a simple, understandable and programmable format.
-A Formula 1 fan. 🏎️
+A big Formula 1 fan. 🏎️